RethinkLedgers/ef-smartcontract/README.md

 ```

 Navigator will be started at `http://localhost:7500`.
 You can log in to Navigator UI by choosing a party from the dropdown menu, and start creating contracts and exercising choices on existing contracts.

+The Daml file contains an initialization script which allocates parties with different display names and party identifiers, e.g.:

+displayName = Origintor
+party identifier = ledger-party-originator

+In the Navigator UI you have to refer to the parties by the party identifiers.

 ## Run the app locally with the custom UI